sportsdunia logo

 Holkar Cricket Stadium (Image Credits: MP Cricket Association Official X Account/@MPCAtweets)

 Holkar Cricket Stadium is undoubtedly one of the most thrilling stadiums in India.
-With boundary dimensions ranging from 55 to 65 metres, this is the smallest stadium in India.
+With boundary dimensions ranging from 55 to 65 meters, one of the smallest cricket stadium in the world by boundary.
 This is a dream stadium for big hitters but a challenge for bowlers who must work hard to limit scoring.
 The stadium can host nearly 30,000 spectators.
 It may be small in size, but it provides a lot of support when it comes to hosting high-octane cricket matches.

 Its short square borders make it more explosive during T20 and ODI matches, where sixes and boundaries fly in, much to the delight of the crowd.
 Holkar Stadium has hosted notable international matches and is also the home field of the Madhya Pradesh cricket team.
 The pitch at Holkar Stadium is particularly batting-friendly.
 The flat surface and speedy outfield complement the small boundaries, resulting in scores of more than 200 in T20s and 300 or more in ODIs.
 Teams frequently prefer to chase here, knowing that no target is completely safe.
 It is the second smallest cricket stadium in the world.